-The engine is started and stopped with engine key switch.
+The engine starts and stops with engine key switch.
 Engine clutch lever for pump drive must be manually engaged for normal operation.

-Crane systems speed depends on engine speed and system control handle movement.
+Crane systems speed depends on the engine speed and system control handle movement.
 Engine speed is controlled with hand throttle or foot throttle and is monitored with a speed sensor.
 Node 1 controller and engine node 0 controller controls and process engine information and display the information on the main display.